MARKETING & COMMUNICATIONS OFFICE

 Italicize titles of magazines, newspapers, and journals.
 Do not underline or put in quotes.
 Italicize generally for plays, movies, and books.
 The titles of articles in books, journals, newspapers and seminars should appear in quotation marks.
 "Professor David Gonzales received The Mountain Geologist Best Paper Award for 2019 for his paper "New Constraints on the Timing and History of Breccia Dikes in the Western San Juan Mountain, Southwestern Colorado."

 The use of title case -- capitalizing all the words in a phrase -- is for use only with proper nouns (the actual "official" names or titles of items).

 Use official highway designations, not slang.
-The proper designation on our maps and in our directions should be in the true map-style designations, like you'd see on Rand-McNally map.
-Examples of official highway designations include …
+The proper designation on our maps and in our directions should be in official map-style designations, like you'd see on Rand-McNally map.
+Examples of official highway designations include:

 “I-70” for Interstate 70